IamGianluca/rusty/README.md

+### Rusty

+`rusty` is a toy project aimed at learning Rust.
+The scope of this project is to create the backend for a simple instant messaging app, like Slack or Discord.

+### System Design

+To be confirmed.

 ### How to contribute

 This is really a pet project to learn Rust, so I'm not expecting anyone to be seriously interested in contributing.
 That said, if you are, please respect this naming convention to tag your commits: